nsrau/azure-docs.it-it/articles/dev-spaces/get-started-netcore-visualstudio.md

 ## <a name="create-a-web-app-running-in-a-container"></a>Creare un'app Web in esecuzione in un contenitore

-In questa sezione si creerà un'app Web ASP.NET Core e si eseguirà tale app in un contenitore in Kubernetes.
+In questa sezione si creerà un'app Web ASP.NET Core e la si eseguirà in un contenitore in Kubernetes.

 ### <a name="create-an-aspnet-web-app"></a>Creare un'app Web ASP.NET